 Securing a sustainable energy future implies an energy transition that will require a new generation of dedicated engineers and researchers capable of developing, optimising, and integrating sustainable energy sources including solar energy and heat, wind energy, geothermal energy, and energy from biomass.
 Because of the intermittency of some sustainable sources, storage of electricity and heat is an important factor for success.
 This requires innovative batteries, efficient heat storage, and research into hydrogen as an energy carrier.
-New technologies need to be integrated into new and existing electricity and heat networks and market structures.
+New technologies need to be integrated into new and existing electricity and heat networks, and into market structures.
 The design of new forms of energy distribution, energy market structures, and smart grids is necessary to satisfy the energy needs of modern societies.

 The Master of Science programme Sustainable Energy Technology (MSc SET) covers the entire sustainable energy system: from generation by for instance solar PV or geothermal heat generation, to conversion, and from transport and storage of energy to consumption.
 The energy field is very diverse and for working with the technologies within a sustainable energy system you need expertise and background from different engineering disciplines.
 As energy use is also divided in different forms, the MSc SET programme has 2 different tracks: one track focussing on electrical energy, the most well-known and more and more used form of energy, and one track on heating and cooling.

 System integrators of the energy transition